 Play For All Events

 Held the second Saturday of every month, Play For All events invite children and families with disabilities to experience Chicago Children's Museum's inclusive, multisensory exhibits and programs.
 The museum opens one hour early, at 9am, for pre-registered guests.
 The first 250 visitors to register receive free admission.
 Group opportunities are available.
 For more information, including registration information and accommodation requests, call the Play For All hotline at (312) 321-6551.
 Or, register online here.

 - Elevators serve each of the museum's three floors.

-- Two child-size and two adult-size wheelchairs are available, free of charge, at Membership Desk on the second floor.
+- Two child-size and three adult-size wheelchairs are available, free of charge, at Membership Desk on the second floor.

 - All bathrooms and water fountains are wheelchair accessible.

 - Accessible parking is available in the Navy Pier parking garage (www.navypier.com/visit_us/parking.html).

 Chicago Children's Museum staff receives ongoing professional development to better assist visitors with disabilities and their families.
 Please don't hesitate to ask for assistance.

 The Storybook Guide describes each of Chicago Children's Museum's exhibits from a child's perspective and helps families choose exhibits to visit.
 The Storybook Guide, specially designed for children with developmental disabilities, is appropriate for any child who would like to know about exhibits and activities.
 Click here to download the Storybook Guide.
 Click here to download a museum map.

 The Therapeutic Play Guide offers support to children working on their therapies during a museum visit.
 Utilizing the museum's rich environments, the Therapeutic Play Guide enables children to build skills in many developmental areas, including motor, sensory, language, literacy, social, cognitive and self-care.

 - Click here to download the Therapeutic Play Guide in English.